ghost-in-the-zsh/sudoku/README.md

 1---6-9--
 ```

-The `-` characters denote empty entries.
-Other characters that can be used to mark empty entries include dots (`.`) and the number zero (`0`), which is considered an invalid entry value.
-(Valid entry values must be in the `[1,9]` range.)
+The `-` character denotes empty entries.
+Other alternatives include `.` and `0`.
+Since valid entries must be in the `[1,9]` range, `0` can be used to denote an empty one.

-While this would be a deviation from official rules, a board that's completely empty would be stored as follows:
+While this would be a deviation from official rules, a board that's completely empty could be stored as follows:

 ```txt
 ---------